jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-01-31-mister-fpga-network-access-and-copying-files.md

 4. Close FileZilla once done

 That’s the basics!
-Now you're ready to use some cores
+Now you're ready to use some cores.
+I hope to publish some deep-dives soon.
+In the meantime find the list of cores on the excellent <a href="https://github.com/MiSTer-devel/Main_MiSTer/wiki" target="_blank">MiSTer wiki</a>.

+### Other Posts in this Series

+{% include mister-fpga-series.md %}